Iraneus/betamedneed/_services/medicines.md

 As soon as the order and payment method is confirmed, you can have your medicines delivered within 45 minutes.

 This can vary based on the medicines, your location and the time of request.
+Some medicines especially rare disease therapies may take longer.

 You can Pay Now or Pay Later.